Matt Hughes (fighter)

 Matthew Allen Hughes (born October 13, 1973) is an American retired mixed martial artist with a background in wrestling.
 Widely considered among the greatest fighters in the history of MMA, he is a former two-time UFC Welterweight Champion, UFC Hall of Fame inductee, and NJCAA Hall of Fame inductee.
-During his tenures in the Ultimate Fighting Championship, Hughes put together two separate six-fight winning streaks, defeated all the available opposition in the welterweight division, and defended the belt a then-record seven times.
+During his ventures in the Ultimate Fighting Championship, Hughes put together two six-fight winning streaks defeating all of the available opposition in the welterweight division.
 In May 2010, Hughes became the eighth inductee into the UFC Hall of Fame.

 During his reign, Hughes was considered the #1 pound-for-pound mixed martial artist in the world.
 He was also regarded by many analysts and several media outlets as one of the greatest welterweight fighters of all time, as well as one of the greatest pound-for-pound fighters in the sport's history.

 A long-time member of Miletich Fighting Systems, Hughes left the Miletich camp in late 2007 to start Team Hughes.
 In 2008, Hughes published his autobiography, Made in America, which made the New York Times bestseller list.
 In 2011, Hughes became host of Outdoor Channel's Trophy Hunters TV.
 Hughes has no nickname, although because of his successes against Gracie Brazilian jiu-jitsu (BJJ) practitioners such as Royce Gracie, Renzo Gracie, Ricardo Almeida, and Matt Serra, people often refer to him as "the Gracie Killer" (the same as Sakuraba's nickname).
 His mastery of submissions, and having submission wins over various black belt holders, are the reasons why Joe Rogan thinks he deserved to get a black belt for BJJ.
 Hughes never liked the idea, however, and considers himself primarily an amateur and submission wrestler.